PAGSAdmin/ClarityGuard/README.md

 Not legal/medical fact-checking — a clarity lens only Use it on yourself first.
 Clarity works both ways.

-Free forever · No ads · No tracking · No surrender Truth with heart
+# ClarityGuard — a free truth quantifying tool forever ❤️
-Created by PAGS — 40 years turning chaos into clarity Your clarity.
-Your control.
+Created by PAGS